nsen-devops/gcp-project/README.md

-# gcp-project to deploy the workload automatically from git repo to GKE
+# gcp-project to deploy the workload automatically from git repo to GKE using cloud build